"Nothing is ever planned 24 hours ahead, yet great projects are born and survive magnificently. Nothing in A.A. is

 Perhaps it is because we have learned to live and laugh at ourselves.
 God made man.
 He made laughter too.
 Perhaps He is

-Perhaps He is pleased with our disorganized efforts and makes things run right no matter who pushes the wrong button.
+pleased with our disorganized efforts and makes things run right no matter who pushes the wrong button.

 It is good to be sober.
 It is much easier, my friends, to stay sober than to get sober” - Anonymous

 I can assure my reader how true the above statements are.
-It truly is all in our willingness to allow
+It truly is all in our willingness to allow the nakedness of ones-self

-believing, behaving and doing everything differently from now on.
-This is where repairative therapy comes into
+behaving and doing everything differently from now on.
+This is where repairative therapy comes into play.

-For listings of AA meetings in your area, see Alcohol & Other Drugs
+For listings of AA meetings in your area, see Centers 4 Treatment